Dherse/masterproef/content/4_phos.typ

 === Tuples, iterable types, and iterator semantics

 Tuples are a kind of product type that links one or more values together within a nameless container.
 They are often used as output values for functions, as they allow for multiple values to be returned.
-In @phos, tuples have two different semantics: one the one hand they can be used as storages for values, as in most modern languages, but on the other hand, they can be used as iterable values, which is a feature that is not present in many languages.
-Rather than having the concept of a list or collection, typst supports unsized tuples.
+In @phos, tuples have two different semantics: on one the one hand they can be used as storages for values, as in most modern languages, but on the other hand, they can be used as iterable values, which is a feature that is not present in many languages.
+Rather than having the concept of a list or collection, @phos supports unsized tuples.
 The general form of tuples as container can be seen in @lst_ex_tuple_container.

 #block(breakable: false)[
     #figurex(